KimJacobus/banner-generator/README.md

 ### Prerequisites

-- npm (or the package manager your prefer)
+- npm (or the package manager you prefer)

   ```sh
   npm install npm@latest -g